streamingfast/firehose-docs/content/operators/concepts/principles.md

 ### Extraction

-Find the shortest path from deterministic execution of blocks/transactions to a flat file.
+We aim to find the shortest path from deterministic execution of blocks/transactions to a flat file.

 - Develop laser-focused processes which are simple and robust (`Extractor`, `Merger`, `Relayer`, `Firehose`).
 - Avoid coupling extraction with indexing itself (or other services).